mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ### Inferred type

-When defining a custom type, you also have the freedom of choosing the type it will get inferred as by Mondrian.
+When defining a custom type, you also have the freedom to choose the TypeScript type it will be inferred as by Mondrian.
-The inferred type is what a decoder should return, and the starting point for an
+The inferred type is what the decoder should return upon success, and it's the input type for the
 encoder:

 ```ts showLineNumbers